When the Tabernacle Choir has performed for U.S. presidents

 From the Tabernacle in downtown Salt Lake City to the White House in Washington, D.C., The Tabernacle Choir at Temple Square has performed for U.S. presidents in a variety of settings spanning more than a century

-President John F. Kennedy addresses a large gathering in the Salt Lake Tabernacle on Sept.
+President John F. Kennedy addresses a large gathering in the Tabernacle on Sept.
 27, 1963.
-The Tabernacle Choir on Temple Square provided the music.
+The Mormon Tabernacle Choir provided the music.
+Deseret News Archives

 “The Battle Hymn of the Republic” was one of the songs the Tabernacle Choir at Temple Square sang when President John F. Kennedy visited Salt Lake City on Sept.
 26, 1963, and spoke in the Salt Lake Tabernacle.